-The Samaritans also train residents to be ‘listeners’ to help support other residents going through difficult times.
+The Samaritans also train prisoners to be ‘listeners’ to help support other prisoners going through difficult times.

 Arrival and first night

-When a resident first arrives at Wandsworth, they will be able to contact a family member by phone.
+When a prisoner first arrives at Wandsworth, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.

 Each person who arrives at Wandsworth gets an induction that lasts about a week.
 They will meet professionals who will help them with:

 - health and wellbeing, including mental and sexual health